Alliance for Organisational Psychology

 While acknowledging staff effort and strain through uncertain times is important, business leaders must also offer the kind of active support that clearly ties business goals with staff needs and contributions.
 Having a sense of purpose and impact goes a long way to keep us sane.

 We ask a lot from staff during a crisis, often discounting the toll stress takes on their motivation, health and wellbeing.
-Business leaders should fully acknowledge the significant challenges faced staff, the extra-effort required to perform, and the discretionary actions required to keep up with new or growing work demands.
+Business leaders should fully acknowledge the significant challenges faced by staff, the extra-effort required to perform, and the discretionary actions required to keep up with new or growing work demands.
 Yet, there is more to supporting staff than empathetic listening.

-• Keep status update communications frequent, easy to read, and useful.
+- Keep status update communications frequent, easy to read, and useful.
 As mentioned before, an information vacuum is a fertile field for anxiety, and the tendency is to fill in the gap with worst-case scenarios about the future of the business

-• Stay open to and devise ways of gathering timely and usable feedback – e.g., the 2-minute check-up survey
+- Stay open to and devise ways of gathering timely and usable feedback – e.g., the 2-minute check-up survey

-• Once the business continuity plan and other crisis response initiatives are outlined, communicate a realistic yet empathetic representation of their impact on staff workload and wellbeing.
+- Once the business continuity plan and other crisis response initiatives are outlined, communicate a realistic yet empathetic representation of their impact on staff workload and wellbeing.
 Honest and supportive communications ensure trust in leadership during a crisis

-• Clarify the connection between staff performance and business survival and success.
+- Clarify the connection between staff performance and business survival and success.
 This promotes a sense of ownership, meaning of work, and control, and legitimises increased work demands or challenging targets.

-• Clarify how staff may stand to gain from engaging with the crisis management process and supporting the organisation.
+- Clarify how staff may stand to gain from engaging with the crisis management process and supporting the organisation.
 The tendency is to self-protect during stressful times, and your decisions as a business leader will likely be met with “what’s in it for me?” questions from staff.
 Especially when sacrifices are required.
 Be prepared to answer that question.